Automated Phone Systems for Doctors’ Offices

 This is what essentially makes a phone service provider a business associate under the HIPAA Privacy Rule.
 The storage of voice, email, and cloud fax messages is one of the services that the provider makes available to the doctor’s office.
 Under HIPAA this classifies because of the potential for ePHI.

-As a HIPAA compliant phone service provider, Telzio meets the HIPAA security rules and has the systems and knowledge to meet the liability conditions when signing a BAA with your practice.
+As a HIPAA compliant phone service provider, Telzio meets the HIPAA security rules and has the systems and knowledge to meet the liability conditions when signing a BAA for your covered entity.
 Simply request the BAA from us and you’ll have it the same day.

 Implement a Data Retention Policy

 Healthcare providers should have data retention policies to govern how all records and communications are retained for legal and audit purposes that may arise.
-Because phone systems store call records, voicemail, and faxes for doctor’s offices, it’s imperative that you have the data retention tools necessary to stay compliant.
+Because healthcare phone systems store call records, voicemail, and faxes that containt patient data, it’s imperative that you have the data retention tools necessary to stay HIPAA compliant.
 These patient-to-provider, provider-to-patient, and provider-to-provider communications may include ePHI.

 Data retention procedures may include how long records should be kept.
 For example, you may have a policy to delete certain types of files after X number of years.
 When it comes to your phone records, Telzio provides easy-to-use data retention tools that allow you to automate these processes and maintain compliance.